TwoPotatoe Speed and Position

 - Compute the Target Wheel Speed from the Pitch Error.
 This speed is either faster or slower than the CO speed to make TwoPotatoe eventually reach the Target Angle.
 A command is sent to the motors to go at this speed.

-The state of the motors (Accel, Brake, Coast) is controlled during routines called at each encoder interrupt.
+The state of the motors (Accelerate, Brake, Coast) is controlled during routines called at each encoder interrupt.
 The motors are not controlled through the usual PWM outputs of the Arduino.
 This allows for almost instantaneous response to changing conditions.
-The IMU is read at least 100 HZ but can be as high as 800 HZ
+The IMU is read at400 HZ.

 Also, note that the algorithm falls apart badly at low speeds—especially at zero speed where then no interrupts are being generated.
 To take care of this problem, the TwoPotatoe Algorithm also monitors the motors each time the IMU is read and adds pulses when necessary.